emil-aliyev/sdk-android/readme.md

 # Prerequisite:

-Chrome version need to be greater than 70 WebView to work properly.
+Chrome version needs to be greater than 70 in order WebView to work properly.

 # To get a Git project into your build: